tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git checkout -b [<new-branch>] [<start-point>]`

 Delete branch: `git branch -d <branch name>`.
 You delete branch after merging successfully.

+Delete all branch except `main`: `git branch | grep -v "main" | xargs git branch -D`
+This command lists all branches, filters out the main branch, and deletes the rest.

+To delete local branches that have already been merged into the current branch (commonly the main branch): `git branch --merged | grep -v "\*" | xargs git branch -d`
+This command skips any branches that contain unmerged changes.

+Before cleaning remote branches, synchronize your branch list with: `git fetch --prune`
+This updates your local copy of the remote branch list and removes any references to branches that have been deleted remotely.

+Delete local remote-tracking branches: `git remote prune origin`
+This will remove all references to the remote branch that you may have locally.
+These references are called "remote tracking branches".

+delete the branch from the remote repository: `git push origin --delete <branch-name>`

 go two commits prior to this one: `git checkout HEAD~2`.
 If you are currently on commit 04, it will move you to commit 01.
 This command also put you in detached HEAD. [read more](https://stackoverflow.com/questions/45924056/why-cannot-the-tilde-sign-be-part-of-a-valid-git-branch-name)